 The readings and images in this guide were recommended and/or designed by Tulane students Jace Eaton and Adam Mathura, under the guidance of Jennifer Hunt, Assistant Director of The Well, and in collaboration with Raquel Horlick, Sciences & Engineering Librarian.

-Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Pride Month is celebrated each year in the month of June to commemorate the 1969 Stonewall Uprising in Manhattan, New York.
-After years of raids on queer community spaces, on June 28, 1969, the NYC police raided Stonewall Inn, arresting patrones and employees.
+Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Pride Month is celebrated each year in the month of June to commemorate the 1969 Stonewall Uprising in Manhattan, New York.
+After years of raids on queer community spaces, on June 28, 1969, the NYC police raided Stonewall Inn, arresting patrons and employees.
 This raid resulted in weeks of protest and political actions led in large part by trans women of color.
-These protests sparked the queer liberation movement, which continues into today.
+These protests sparked the queer liberation movement, which continues today.
 As we celebrate pride month, let's continue the work started 70 years ago by learning about the history, experience, and legacy of the LGBTQ+ community.